syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Fields.md

 document.Close();
 //Save the stream as a file in the device and invoke it for viewing Xamarin.Forms.DependencyService.Get<ISave>().SaveAndView("Sample.docx", "application/msword", stream);
-//Please download the helper files from the below link to save the stream as file and open the file for viewing in Xamarin platform
+//Download the helper files from the following link to save the stream as file and open the file for viewing in Xamarin platform
 //https://help.syncfusion.com/file-formats/docio/create-word-document-in-xamarin#helper-files-for-xamarin
 {% endhighlight %}

 {% endtabs %}

-## Formatting Fields
+## Formatting fields

-You can format the field instances added to the Word document, by iterating items from field start to end.
+You can format the field instances added to the Word document by iterating the items from field start to end.

-The following code example illustrates how to format the field in Word document.
+The following code example explains how to format the field in Word document.

 {% tabs %}